 7.1 All Rods are expected to conduct themselves in a sporting manner.

-7.2 No fishing is to take place until a Gyrodactylus Salaris declaration has been signed and returned to the Estate Office.
+7.2 No fishing is to take place until a Gyrodactylus Salaris declaration has been signed and returned to the Estate Manager.

 7.3 All fishing is by artificial fly only.

 7.6 Dogs are welcome on the estate subject to prior arrangement with the Estate Manager.
-Dogs are not allowed in the lodge, kenneling is very limited and dogs are expected to sleep in cars.
+Dogs are not allowed in the lodge, kennelling is currently limited and dogs are expected to sleep in cars.

 7.7 Smoking is not permitted in the lodge, estate buildings or vehicles.

-7.8 In the unlikely event of a serious breach of the rules or in the case of other inappropriate behavior, the Factor and Senior Member (if present) will seek to resolve the issue.
+7.8 In the unlikely event of a serious breach of the rules or in the case of other inappropriate behaviour, the Factor and Senior Member (if present) will seek to resolve the issue.
 Where this is not possible the matter will be referred to the Chairman.
-The Chairman may resort to a range of measures, which could in extreme cases lead to the suspension or resignation of the transgressor.

 8.1 All Rods must wear life jackets when in a boat.
 Rods are strongly advised to wear suitable eye protection when fishing.

-8.2 On occasion weather conditions may preclude boat fishing.
-In such circumstances the Estate Manager will advise bank fishing and an adjustment to the draw may be recommended.
+8.2 Occasionally, weather conditions may preclude boat fishing.
+In such circumstances, the Estate Manager will advise bank fishing and an adjustment to the draw may be recommended.